ZacharyHuang/WhoAmI/Resume-EN.md

 ####My Contributions

  - Designed system architecture and communication protocol
- - Surveyed some development boards, develop and implement the charging pile module.
+ - Surveyed some development boards, develop and implement the charging pile module
  - **besides prospective tasks, a local control module was implemented**, which leads to the evolution of system architecture

 ##Internships